sonny-dev/sonny-dev/README.md

 VanishingHUD - Version [1.6]:
 - Ability to enable Big Map in Single Player (feature imported from Online).
 - Set the Zoom level of the map for on-foot, driving, and in-building modes.
-- Fix: Pressing 'S' (or L2 down) while the inventory should be hidden, unintentionally reveals the minimap again.
+- Fix: Pressing 'S' (or Left Stick down) while the inventory should be hidden, unintentionally reveals the minimap again.

 Real Vehicle Names - Version [4.5]:
 - Minor fixes for further add-on vehicles from new game patches.